-Walk and slowly increase your distance over time.
-This slow increase applies to whatever form of exercise you are able to do.
+Walk and slowly and increase your distance over time.
+This slow increase applies to whatever form of exercise you can do.
 Graded exercise eliminates much of the chance of being so sore you can’t get out the next day.

-Do you have someone you can walk with?
+Can you take a walk with one of your friends?
 Having a buddy makes it more difficult for you to cancel if you are not feeling well.
 Walking and talking to another or looking at nature takes your attention off of your body.